2023 Iowa’s Latino Heritage Festival

 The 2020 U.S. Census shows us that Iowa’s Hispanic community is growing.
 We now comprise almost 216,000 Iowans.
 We represent 22 countries.

-Locally, one way to celebrate is by attending Iowa’s Latino Heritage Festival this year.
+Locally, one way to celebrate is with by attending Iowa’s Latino Heritage Festival this year.

 We are excited to bring more offerings.
 Latino Resources Inc. is the umbrella organization that oversees the festival, but we couldn’t offer this two-day event to the 15,000 people who attend without the help of close to 40 sponsors.

-Attendees can taste Latino American foods and experience a variety of entertainment from martial arts performers to folkloric dancers and displays about the history of Latin American cultures.
-There will be musical entertainment both days, as well as cooking demonstrations of Latino meals.
+Attendees can taste Latino American foods and experience a variety of entertainment from martial arts performers to folkloric dancers, and displays about the history of Latin American cultures.
+There will be musical entertainment on both days, as well as cooking demonstrations of Latino meals.

 The cost to attend the festival is $5 for adults; children 12 and younger are free.